Dr. Marzili’s Services

 If you or your child are easily distracted, can not pay attention, never finish projects, or constantly lose things, ADD or ADHD may be the underlying problem.
 Dr. Thomas J. Marzili in Marlton, New Jersey, screens for ADD and ADHD and provides individualized treatment that helps tame hyperactivity and improve attention.
-If you wonder whether your constant restlessness is caused by either ADD or ADHD, call Dr. Marzili’s office in South Jersey or book an appointment online today.
+If you wonder whether your constant restlessness is caused by either ADD or ADHD, call Dr. Marzili’s office in South Jersey or request an appointment online.

 Attention deficit disorder (ADD) and attention deficit hyperactivity disorder (ADHD) are neurobiological conditions that develop due to dysfunction in areas of the brain that control attention, sensorimotor function, and executive function.